BlueSkies503/research-demographics/README.md

 The fifth graph shows the success and failure rates of different contact methods.

 ![contact_methods](https://user-images.githubusercontent.com/35434608/201314363-de3e0c81-140f-4ac3-91df-a6a54cfb8086.png)

+### Machine Learning Model:
+Given that we have an outcome, we expect to use a supervised machine learning model.
+Further, the outcome is discrete (complete vs. incomplete) and as such, we will use a classification model.
+Logistic regression is used to solve classification problems.
+We will start with a Random Forest Classifier model.

 ## Please refer to running_with_ml_code.ipynb for the current working file.
 ### A summary of our process: